voxeet/comms-app-web-mixer-layout/README.md

 - When someone requests to play a video, we will have the video player taking the whole screen.
 - A participant screenshare will be displayed in a larger area on the side of the layout.

-At the end of the `body` in the HTML code, add the following container to host the video streams from the participants.
+At the end of the `body` in the HTML code add the following container to host the video streams from the participants:

 ```html
 <div id="videos-container"></div>